 Yes, check out the Curriculum and Syllabus links here.

 No, the sponsored programs are free to participate as all costs are covered by our fantastic sponsors.
 School participating in a Solo project will incur publishing fees that are negotiated with the Enviro-Stories Coordinator.

 Illustrations can be in the form of drawings, photos or collage.
-To register your participation, please click here.

 It is encouraged to use the template wherever practical – the layout on the template has been chosen as the best size proportion for publishing the final stories.
 If however you choose to move away from the template, then we ask that you make sure all illustrations are on A4 paper in a portrait layout and that text is kept separate to the image.
 Please do not paste text into the image.